Railroad Cut – Ice Climbing

 AMC-NH Mountaineering Group

-I took the ice climbing clinic with Tom Sintros (amC Leader) of the AMC-NH Mountaineering Group.
-I’ve been an AMC member for two years now and this was my first AMC-NH clinic that I joined up for.
-It was my first visit to the Railroad Cut and I was amazed at the amount of fat ice in just this one spot….glorious!
-Railroad Cut is just that….a cut in the hill for a railroad passage.
+This was my second visit to the Railroad Cut and like the year before, I was amazed at the amount of ice in just this one spot!
+Railroad Cut is just that...a cut in the hill for a railroad passage.
 It’s part of the Cheshire Rail Trail located just off of Route 12 in Keene, NH.
 There are several railroad cuts throughout New Hampshire, but this particular cut has consistent ice.
 The day was overcast and even though a snow storm made a mess of my commute home, it was a great day for ice climbing!
 What better way for me to start my ice climbing season!